project-owner/Peppy.doc/Speakers.md

 <p align="center">
 [[https://github.com/project-owner/Peppy.doc/blob/master/images/hardware/sp-3.jpg|alt=sp-3]]
 </p>
 While connecting speakers to Amp+ remember that the signal has polarity (+ and -).
+Therefore positive and negative pins on the speakers should be connected to the corresponding signal on the Amp+ module.

 [<<Previous](https://github.com/project-owner/Peppy.doc/wiki/Touchscreen) | [Next>>](https://github.com/project-owner/Peppy.doc/wiki/Passive Radiators)